eagleeye-star/AI-Farms-Poultry/README.md

 # AI Farms — Poultry Tracker

-A dashboard for tracking the broiler flock: daily log, feed & inventory, vaccinations and medications, seeded from the current tracker spreadsheet.
+A dashboard for tracking the layer flock: daily log, feed & inventory, vaccinations and medications, seeded from the current tracker spreadsheet.

 ## Run locally